Red dress effect: Social conditioning

 The connection between the color red and sexual attraction may be a result of social conditioning.
-In ancient mythologyand folklore, red is associated with fertility.
+In ancient mythology and folklore, red is associated with fertility.
 Similarly, red was used as a symbol of fertility in the rituals of ancient civilizations.
 Women are thought to have worn the equivalent of a red lipstick as early as 10,000 B.C.
 As such, the link between sexual receptiveness and red may be a result of social conditioning; however, this social conditioning may have originated for biological and evolutionary reasons, and is simply an extension of our primal instincts.

 Evidence for and against the red-attraction effect

 A large portion of the research into the red-attraction effect focuses on the impact on the visual presentation of the color red paired with the presentation of a person to whom participants indicate their attraction.
 In a study by Pazda it was shown that females wearing red are rated more attractive by males.
 They explained this by referring to the biological aspect that sexually receptive women are more attractive because of them having a higher probability for engaging in sexual activity, as well as a higher probability for the males to successfully reproduce.
 Elliot and Nesta from the University of Rochester found that men reported more romantic feelings towards women when the women were wearing red or presented on a red background.